Viljandi railway station

 Viljandi railway station (Viljandi raudteejaam) is a railway station serving the town of Viljandi in southern Estonia.

 The station is the southern terminus of the Tallinn–Viljandi railway line.
-The station opened in 1897 when a narrow-gauge railway line was opened connecting Mõisaküla with Vijandi, which was prolonged to Tallinn in 1901.
+The station opened in 1897 when a narrow-gauge railway line was opened connecting Mõisaküla with Viljandi, which was prolonged to Tallinn in 1901.
+During 1926 and 1927, the station building was rebuilt completely, adding a second floor and a canopy.
+In the Second World War, the building was destroyed.
+After the war, a new building was built in stalinist style, which was opened on the 4th of november 1953.

 The narrow-gauge railway between Mõisaküla and Viljandi was closed in 1973.
 Currently, the station is owned by the railway infrastructure company Edelaraudtee and served by trains operated by the government-owned passenger train operator Elron.